gerardog/gsudo/README.md

 General options:
  -n | --new            # Starts the command in a new console (and returns immediately).
  -w | --wait           # When in new console, force wait for the command to end.
+ --noclose             # When in new console, ask for keypress before closing the console.
+ --noexit              # Keep elevated shell open after running {command}.

 Security options:
- -i | --integrity {v}  # Specify integrity level: Untrusted, Low, Medium, MediumPlus, High (default), System -u | --user {usr}     # Run as the specified user.
+ -u | --user {usr}     # Run as the specified user.
 Asks for password.
-For local admins shows UAC unless '-i Medium' -s | --system         # Run as Local System account (NT AUTHORITY\SYSTEM).
+For local admins shows UAC unless '-i Medium' -i | --integrity {v}  # Specify integrity level: Untrusted, Low, Medium, MediumPlus, High (default), System -s | --system         # Run as Local System account (NT AUTHORITY\SYSTEM).
  --ti                  # Run as member of NT SERVICE\TrustedInstaller -k                    # Kills all cached credentials.
 The next time gsudo is run a UAC popup will be appear.